DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Choose an address for the station that is in the same subnet as the gateway, but outside any DHCP pools used by the AP (router) in that subnet, or IP address conflicts may arise.

-``WiFi.config`` returns bool (true or false). ``true`` if the static IP addresses were recorded successfully, otherwise ``false``.
-Misconfiguration or typos can cause failure, if for example:
--  the local_ip and gateway are specified in different subnets; see following example code.
+``WiFi.config`` returns bool (true or false).
+If the IP addresses were recorded successfully, it returns ``true``, otherwise ``false``.
+Misconfiguration or typos can cause failure, if for example the sta_ip and gateway are specified in different subnets.
+See the following example code.

 ``WiFi.config``, even without overloads, may be called serveral ways: